LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 # Read Project Configurations from Property File
 So far in our project we have been storing hard coded values inside the project code.
-It is against the coding principles to do so as it makes our test be less manageable and maintainable.
+It is against the coding principles to do so as it makes our test less manageable and maintainable.
-Therefore with the help of properties file we will be focusing on eliminating these hard coded values.
+Therefore with the help of 'properties' file we will be focusing on eliminating these hard coded values.

-### What is a Property file in Java
+### What is a Properties file in Java
-**.properties** files are mainly used in Java programs to maintain project **configuration data, database config or project settings**, etc.
+**.properties** files are mainly used in Java programs to maintain project **configuration data, database config, project settings, etc**.
-Each parameter in properties file is stored as a pair of strings, in key-value pair format.
+Each parameter in .properties file is stored as a pair of strings, in key-value pair format.
-You can easily read properties from this file using object of type Properties.
-This is a utility provided by Java itself.
+You can easily read properties from this file using **object of type Properties**.
+This is a utility provided by Java itself:
 ```
 java.util.Properties;
 ```
-### Advantages of Property file in Java
+### Advantages of .properties file in Java
 If any information is changed from the properties file, you don’t need to recompile the java class.
-In other words, the advantage of using properties file is we can configure things which are prone to change over a period of time without need of changing anything in code.
+In other words, the advantage of using properties file is we can configure things which are prone to change over a period of time without a need of changing test code.
-## Step 1: Create a Property file
+## Step 1: Create a .properties file
 1) Create a New Folder and name it 'configs', by right click on the root Project and select New >> Folder.
-2) Create a New File by right click on the above created folder and select New >> File and name it 'Configuration.properties'
+2) Create a New File by right click on the above created folder and name it 'Configuration.properties'
-3) Write Hard Coded Values in the Property File.
+3) Write Hard Coded Values in the Configuration.properties File.

-So far there are three hard coded values we will move to our **Configuration.properties** file like so:
+So far there are three hard coded values we will move to our **Configuration.properties**:
+### Configuration.properties
 ```
 driverPath=src/drivers/chromedriver
 url=http://shop.demoqa.com